kubesphere/website/README.md

 ### Open a pull request

-open a [pull request (PR)](https://help.github.com/en/desktop/contributing-to-projects/creating-an-issue-or-pull-request#creating-a-new-pull-request) to add a localization to the repository.
+Open a [pull request (PR)](https://help.github.com/en/desktop/contributing-to-projects/creating-an-issue-or-pull-request#creating-a-new-pull-request) to add a localization to the repository.

 ## Localizing